edouardfroment/EU_Fuel_Prices/README.md

 ### **Data Pipeline**
 1. **Python Notebooks** in Microsoft Fabric:
-   - `EU_Fuel_Price_ETL.ipynb` - Extracts and cleans Euro-Super 95 and Diesel prices data
+   - `EU_Fuel_Price_ETL.ipynb` - Extracts, cleans and transforms Euro-Super 95 and Diesel prices data from the European Commission's website.
-   - `Taxes.ipynb` - Extracts Taxes data
+   - `Taxes.ipynb` - Extracts, cleans and transforms Taxes data from the European Commission's website.

-2. **Data Processing**:
-   - Both scripts clean and transform the data
+2. **Storage in LakeHouse**:
    - Data is loaded into **LakeHouse tables** in Microsoft Fabric

 3. **Automation**: